askscience/Walls/README.md

 - Check all dependencies are installed
 - Verify Python path configuration

+## 🙏 Credits and Acknowledgments

+### Third-Party Components

+- **ollama-mcp-bridge**: Originally created by [jonigl](https://github.com/jonigl/ollama-mcp-bridge).
+This component provides an API layer in front of the Ollama API, seamlessly adding tools from multiple MCP servers.
+We've included a modified version with local bugfixes in this repository.

 ## 📝 License

 This project is licensed under the GPL-3 License.
 See individual component LICENSE files for specific details.